mattermost/mattermost-developer-documentation/site/content/extend/plugins/webapp/interaction-with-redux.md

 ## Some Common Client Functions

-We have listed out some of the widely used common client functions that you can use in your web app plugin as per requirement.
-But you can always find all the client functions that are available for your plugin to import [in the source code for mattermost-redux](https://github.com/mattermost/mattermost-redux/blob/master/src/client/client4.ts).
+We have listed out some of the widely used common client functions that you can use in your web app plugin.
+You can find all the client functions that are available for your plugin to import [in the source code for mattermost-redux](https://github.com/mattermost/mattermost-redux/blob/master/src/client/client4.ts).

 **getUser**